ari-gaskins/Git-Repo-Automation/README.md

 # Git-Repo-Automation

 A python project idea I got from Kalle Hallden.
 This project is intended to automate the process of initializing and creating a git repository in the terminal.
 The goal is to use one command to do so.
+Breaking it down for python research and understanding.

 ## Project Notes